 6. In some

 patients who have undergone major surgery like LSCS or hysterectomy the

 intestines may be adherent to the abdominal structures and may cause

 relief.
-The author has done several cases of severe intestinal adhesions
+The author has done about 10 cases of severe intestinal adhesions

 involves for the Patient: